 Along with preserving the professional records of architects (project drawings, etc), TUSC also preserves the personal papers of architects that often contain personal photographs, including images of family, friends, and social occasions.
 Within TUSC's Southeastern Architectural Archive (SEAA), collections containing personal photographs include:

 Unidentified photographer, Thomas Sully’s first yacht ‘Helen,’ ca. 1893, with unidentified men.
 Location unidentified.
 Thomas Sully Office Records, SEAA Collection-008.

 Click on the image to open the digital exhibit "Thomas Sully: At Home and at Leisure."

 Postcards provide a rich resource for images of specific buildings and street views which may show entire blocks of buildings.
 While postcards may be included within TUSC’s various collections, the Louisiana Image Collection of the Louisiana Research Collection (LaRC) has a separate series for postcards.
-Click on the link below to open the postcard section of the collection, and at the far right of this page will be Series 4: Postcards.
+Click on the link above to open the postcard section of the collection, and at the far right of this page will be Series 4: Postcards.
 Click on the box you would like to investigate, which will open the page describing the contents of the box.
 Postcard images will often show changes to a building’s façade over several years of production.

 Here are some useful guides to determining dates of postcards, or at least the era they were produced:

 Undivided Back Postcard (pre March 1, 1907)

 Front: "Royal Street, New Orleans, LA."
 Note how the message was intended to be written on the front at the space on the bottom.